 Secularly speaking, rather than depending on God to remove your shortcomings, you can also make it a project to minimise one or more of your faults in order to improve your behaviour now that you’re aware of them.

-In Alcoholics Anonymous, you should write down the names of all the people you’ve wronged and what you did to them in order to attempt to make amends with them and some such.
+In Alcoholics Anonymous, you should write down the names of all the people you’ve wronged and what you did to them in order to attempt to make amends with them.
 These could be small sins or huge sins.

 Aside from saying sorry, you should also show that you’re sorry by asking those you’ve sinned against how you could make things up to them.
 Take a personal inventory when you’re wrong, admit it, ask for forgiveness, and offer (fair) amends (usually involving sitting down with them or writing a letter to them).

 Instead of thinking that confessing your sins one time is enough to get you off the hook, you should start changing your bad behaviour and habits by putting up an inventory of when you’re wrong.

-This is the step where you’ll commit yourself to monitor your personal issues and flaws, particularly those related to your alcohol or drug addiction.
+This is the step where you’ll commit yourself to monitoring your personal issues and flaws, particularly those related to your alcohol or drug addiction.
 The more self-aware you are, the more you’ll avoid doing things that will embarrass you or destroy your relationships.
 Discipline is the key to success here.

 As for the secular context, this step involves going further than admitting your wrong behaviours and monitoring whenever you make a misstep.
-This instead involves changing your way of life to something more charitable, better, and inspiring.
+It involves changing your way of life to something more charitable, better, and inspiring.
 Do something positive with your life on this penultimate step of the 12-step programme.

 In regards to the traditional 12 steps of Alcoholics Anonymous that has a spiritual and religious bent to them, you as an alcoholic can get over your alcohol addiction by replacing it with spiritualism and faith in God.